-Welcome at the official website of San Francisco Health Information Viability – SFHIV.
+Welcome at the official website of City and County of San Francisco Department of Public Health Community Health Equity & Promotion Branch Population Health Division – SFHIV.
 Our goal is to stop the spread of HIV in San Francisco by combining clinic and community-based initiatives.
 These initiatives are operated by our employees, community partners, and the Department of Public Health.
 SFHIV has collaborated with neighborhood groups and community people for more than 40 years to plan and administer HIV prevention services.
 We are pleased to contribute to San Francisco’s continued leadership in the fight against HIV and AIDS.

 We create and provide services that effectively prevent HIV.
 These partnerships have worked really well.
 So, the San Francisco Model of public-private partnership for prevention is now recognized across the country.